Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 5. How Have You Supported Social-Emotional Learning In Past Roles?

-Simple answer Simple Answer: As a former school counselor I led teachers’ training in trauma-informed teaching that influenced referral rates for disciplinary issues significantly.
+Example Answer: As a former school counselor I led teachers’ training in trauma-informed teaching that influenced referral rates for disciplinary issues significantly.

 I’ve also designed community building circles in morning meetings that focus on building SEL competencies and also provided resources for top practices such as mindfulness.